lochungtin/Pyxelite/README.md

 # Micro Controller

-The microcontroller used in this project is an ESP32, but any other device that supports web server hosting would be suitable for this application.
+The microcontroller used in this project is an ESP-01S with an arduino nano / pro micro, but any other device that supports web server hosting would be suitable for this application.
 The repo and code for the microcontroller can be found here.

 # Official Pyxelite Website